Bolt (2008 film): Plot

-A White Swiss Shepherd puppy named Bolt is adopted by a 7-year-old girl named Penny.
-Five years later, Bolt and a 12-year-old Penny star in a hit television series called Bolt, in which Bolt uses various superpowers to help Penny foil the plans of the villain, Dr. Calico, who has kidnapped Penny's father.
-To gain a more realistic performance, the show's producers have deceived Bolt his entire life, arranging the filming in such a way that Bolt believes everything in the show is real, including his invulnerability, super-strength, and percussive sonic "Superbark".
-Penny disapproves, as this means Bolt can never leave the set and come home with her as a normal dog.
-After a cliffhanger episode causes Bolt to believe Penny has been kidnapped, he escapes from his on-set trailer in Hollywood, but knocks himself unconscious in a box of packing peanuts, which is then shipped to New York City.
+In 2003, a White Swiss Shepherd puppy named Bolt is adopted by a 7-year-old girl named Penny.
+Five years later in 2008, Bolt and Penny star in a hit television series named after Bolt, in which Bolt and Penny fight crime and foil the plans of the villain, Dr. Calico, who has kidnapped Penny's father, with Bolt using various superpowers in their adventures.
+To gain a more realistic performance from Bolt, the show's director has arranged the special effects in such a way that Bolt believes everything in the show is real, including his powers.
+This means Bolt can never leave the set and live as a normal dog, much to Penny's dismay.

-Upon arrival in New York, Bolt is shocked to discover that his "superpowers" are useless.
-He encounters Mittens, a cynical feral cat who bullies pigeons out of their food.
-Believing that Mittens is an "agent" of Calico, Bolt ties her to his collar with a leash, and forces her to guide him back to Penny.
-Mittens is convinced her captor is a lunatic, but the two start their journey westward by truck.
-Meanwhile, in Hollywood, a less-experienced Bolt look-alike is brought in so filming can resume.
-Penny is genuinely distraught over Bolt’s disappearance, but reluctantly agrees to halt the search so production can continue.
+One day, after a cliffhanger episode causes Bolt to believe Penny has been kidnapped, he escapes from his on-set trailer in Hollywood but knocks himself unconscious and falls into a box of packing peanuts, which is then shipped to New York City.
+Upon arrival, Bolt is shocked to discover that his "superpowers" are actually useless.
+While searching for Dr. Calico and Penny, Bolt meets a group of pigeons who lead him to Mittens, a cynical feral cat who he believes is an "agent" of Calico and forces her to guide him back to Penny.
+The two travel to Ohio by stowing away in a U-Haul truck.
+Meanwhile, in Hollywood, a less-experienced White Swiss Shepherd dog is brought in so filming can resume.
+Penny is distraught over Bolt’s disappearance but reluctantly agrees to halt the search so production can continue.

-Feeling hungry for the first time in his life, Bolt accepts Mittens' advice and behaves like a cute and needy stray, securing food for them both at an RV park.
-They are joined by Rhino, a fearless hamster and huge Bolt fanatic.
-This causes Mittens to realize Bolt is from a TV show, but she is unable to convince him of the truth.
-In frustration, Bolt repeatedly attempts to "superbark" Mittens; the noise draws the attention of the local Animal control service, and Bolt and Mittens are both captured and taken to a shelter.
+Upon arriving in Ohio, Bolt and Mittens go to an RV park where they are joined by Rhino, a fearless hamster and huge fan of Bolt.
+Rhino's description of Bolt's adventures causes Mittens to realize Bolt is from a TV show, but she is unable to convince Bolt of the truth.
+In frustration, Bolt repeatedly attempts to "superbark" Mittens, but the noise draws the attention of the local animal control service, and Bolt and Mittens are both captured and taken to a shelter.